Budda Vengal Reddy

 Budda Vengal Reddy (30 May 1822 – 31 December 1900) was an Indian philanthropist during British rule, who saved thousands of people from death due to starvation.
 Queen Victoria of the British empire recognized his philanthropy and presented a gold medal to him.

 Early life

 Budda Vengal Reddy was born on 30 May 1822 at Uyyalawada village, located in present day Kurnool District which is on the banks of Kundu River.

 Philanthropy

 Vengal Reddy was known for his generosity.
-During the great famine of 1866, called "Kshaya famine" because it occurred during the year called "Kshaya" (as per the Telugu calendar), donated all his grain, 140,000 kilograms, to prepare food and feed the poor and hungry.
+During the great famine of 1866, called "Kshaya famine" because it occurred during the year called "Kshaya" (as per the Telugu calendar), he donated all his grain, 140,000 kilograms, to prepare food and feed the poor and hungry.
 When he ran out of his grain stock, he borrowed from other wealthy landlords and continued the feeding.
 Every day, he provided gruel for more than 16,000 people.

 Recognition from Queen Victoria

 Queen Victoria recognized his philanthropy and presented a gold medal to Vengal Reddy.
 This medal is still in the family of Vengal Reddy.
 He was also made a Member of Provincial Jury and Honorary Member of Madras Governor's Council.